owenBeresford/extra-panda/README.md

 - Revalidate against TSC, as types became invalid.
 - Refactor cookie code for readability.
 - Do more code readability changes.
-- DONE: Add jest-lite/ browser unit-tests for the skip() sections in vitest.
+- DONE: Add jest-lite/ browser unit-tests for the skip() sections in vitest tests.
 These are often behaviour centric tests.
 - As the suite sits in Nov 2024, it takes about a minute to exec on a fast PC.
 Most of the exec delay is **sleep()** due to the many process model in these tests.
 - I have added template files, for later extension.
 - TODO: Want to add some CSS tests for crucial UI processes, like z-index.